Here are some of the best Bonfire Night events going ahead in Sheffield this year

-Bonfire Night Sheffield 2021: best firework displays and events this year including Illuminate the Gardens
+Fireworks Sheffield 2021: best Bonfire Night events and displays this year including Illuminate the Gardens

 As After Dark 2021 has been cancelled, here are some of the other bonfire and fireworks events taking place for Guy Fawkes Night in Sheffield.